 Seven day trips around the world-class wine and food region of Oregon

-While you’re here, don’t forget to take time to enjoy the Willamette Valley and plan a few fun day trips around the world-class wine and food region of Oregon.
+The Willamette Valley may span more than 100 miles from north to south, but that distance belies the backroads and byways that make possible countless day trips around the world-class wine and food region of Oregon.
 Sip our world-famous pinot noir, tour the family-farms that dot our region, and connect with the cultures that make the Willamette Valley such a wonderful place to live, work, and play.

 Here are ideas for seven day trips throughout the Willamette Valley—with a wide range of options for travelers of all interests.